-If this describes you then you, are thinking like me.
+If this describes you, then you are thinking like me:

-- Would you like a free trip to Hawaii each year for you and your partner
+- You’d like a free trip to Hawaii each year for you and your partner

-- Would you like to travel around Europe and make pitstops in 4 countries for free
+- You’d like to travel around Europe and make pitstops in 4 countries for free

-- Would you like to be able to have miles tucked away for an emergency like a funeral or a happy event like a wedding that you can use anytime?
+- You’d like to be able to have miles tucked away for an emergency like a funeral or a happy event like a wedding that you can use anytime

-Many of the factors that the will work to your benefit.
+Many of the factors that can work to your benefit:

-- Credit Card Utilization High Impact The amount of your total available credit that you’re using.
+- Credit card utilization (high impact) is the amount of your total available credit that you’re using

-- Payment History High Impact The percentage of payments you’ve made on time.
+- Payment history (high impact) is the percentage of payments you’ve made on time

-- Age of Credit History Medium Impact The average length of time your accounts has been open.
+- Age of credit history (medium impact) is the average length of time your accounts have been open

-- Credit Inquiries Low Impact The number of “hard pulls” on your credit report for things like credit applications in the last two years.
+- Credit inquiries (low impact) are the number of “hard pulls” on your credit report for things like credit applications in the last two years

-- Derogatory Marks High Impact The number of collection accounts, bankruptcies, foreclosures, civil judgments or tax liens on your report.
+- Derogatory marks (high impact) are the number of collection accounts, bankruptcies, foreclosures, civil judgments, or tax liens on your report

 Note that derogatory marks will wreck your credit so be sure to use this as a financial tool, not a life preserver

-If you can tolerate a two or three point or even a 10 point swing in your credit, then this will be non-factor.
+If you can tolerate a 2-3 point or even a 10 point swing in your credit, then this will be a non-factor.
 If you are coming from the Dave Ramsey school of thought, then you shouldn’t care about credit anyways so a 10 point decrease should not phase you

 What’s my first step?

 Flexibility can be critical, and you also should be learning some of the strategies called sweet spots so you can maximize your points.
 It helps to have a strategy, and I’m going to share my simple game plan/strategy for beginning travel rewards.
 Remember my focus is simplicity, other advanced techniques are out there but most people that I talk to about travel rewards, like and identify with my logic on this one.
-I have a full-time job and don’t want to spend hours figuring out how to churn and manufacture spend.
 I want a simple, replicable plan.
 I want a process that takes care of itself with minimum input from me…

 What is my process for opening cards?

-- Look at your monthly expenses specifically your food, clothing, gas, Amazon purchases (all discretionary spending)If you spend around a $1000 per month, then this will be easy.
+Look at your monthly expenses specifically your food, clothing, gas, and Amazon purchases (all discretionary spending)If you spend around $1000 per month, then this will be easy.
 Anticipating your regular spending gives you an idea of the frequency you should be considering opening cards.
-If you have $1000 per month in expenses, then the maximum cards you would want to open would be one every 3 to 4 months.
-There is no point to opening these cards if you can’t or don’t hit the minimum spend requirement.
+If you have $1000 per month in expenses, then the maximum number of cards you would want to open would be one every 3 to 4 months.
+There is no point in opening these cards if you can’t or don’t hit the minimum spend requirement.